czhujer/docker-shippable-c6ruby/README.md

-u14rub
+c6ruby
 ================

-Shippable CI image for Ruby on Ubuntu 14.04.
+Shippable CI image for Ruby on CentOS 6.x.
 Available versions are:

 1. 1.8.7
 2. 1.9.3